How to use a custom language switcher with Transposh to build a multi-language WordPress website

 Plugin 1: Menu Icon by ThemeIsle

 This small adorable plugin (https://wordpress.org/plugins/menu-icons/) allows you yo set any icon or image you want to associate it to a menu item.
 The plugin allows to choose if the menu item text must be visible or hidden, so we can add to our menu the 2 flags quickly and easily.
-That's all for now.

 Plugin 2: If Menu

-Now we have to add another menu item to switch on or off the option to edit the translation if we are not to happy with it.
-This function works out of the box with Transposh widget but since we're not using it we'll have to implement it manually.
-Technically, the If Menu plugin is not strictly necessary: I use it because I don't want visitors can change the website text as they want and I suppose that the majority of you will do the same.
-If Menu plugin just do this: it allows to add a conditional logic so you can show or hide single menu items depending on the user's role.
+Technically, the If Menu plugin is not strictly necessary: I use it because I don’t want visitors can change the website text as they want and I suppose that the majority of you will do the same.
+If Menu plugin just do this: it allows to add a conditional logic so you can show or hide single menu items depending on the user’s role.

 Step 4: building the menu